anezgabriel/letters-game/README.md

 ### `npm i`

-To install the dependiencies.<br />
+To install the dependiencies `Node 15.10.0` and `npm 7.5.3` were used in the installation of this project.<br />
 after that you can run:

 ### `npm start`